• Skip to primary navigation

 ingredients needed to make boiled chicken breasts laid on a marble surface.

-Can I add other seasonings to boil the chicken
+Can I add other seasonings

 Yes, you can totally customize the seasoning to your taste.
 You can also use garlic salt, onion powder, curry powder, and dried herbs like thyme, oregano, parsley, or basil.